hernancerm/uady-hci-2020/Deliveries/Delivery_1.md

 ### Individual contribution and project progress

+> This metric has been applied to the first delivery of the project.
+The detailed application can be found in a [Google Sheets document](https://docs.google.com/spreadsheets/d/1PG3QAMMSaIHhpFBE-icTz4Kvc2XZR41v1gc5CbGukCs/edit?usp=sharing).

-The project is divided in deliveries defined by the teacher.
-Every delivery has activities and every activity has the following attributes:
+The project is divided in deliveries defined by the professor of the course, Edgar Cambranes.
+Each delivery has activities and each activity has the following attributes:

-* **Complexity:** Measured by Complexity Points (CP).
-The scale is based on Fibonacci series (3, 5, 8 & 13).
-The reason for using the Fibonacci sequence instead of simply doubling each subsequent value is because estimating a task as exactly double the effort as another task is misleadingly precise.
-A task which is about twice as much effort as a 5, has to be evaluated as either a bit less than double (8) or a bit more than double (13).
-The number of CP for every activity is assigned based on a consensus with the team.
+* **Complexity Points (CP):** The scale is based on Fibonacci sequence (3, 5, 8 and 13).
+Instead of using consecutive integers, the Fibonacci sequence was preferred because points scale better, highlighting those who contribute the most.
+The CP for each activity is assigned in a team meeting, guaranteeing consensus.
-* **Delivery Percentage of Completion:** It is the percentage assigned to the activity, which refers to the progress made in the whole delivery.
-Is defined by a hundred divided between the total number of activities in a delivery by the CP of the activity.
+* **Delivery Percentage of Completion:** Percentage assigned to each activity based on the total percentage delivery activities.
+It is defined as the product of the activity CP by the ratio of one hundred among the total number of delivery activities. `(100 / total number of activities) * Activity CP`.
-* **Criteria:** Define the sub-activities that were done in each activity and depending on those sub-activities, the team can have a better idea of ​​how many CP each member deserves.
+* **Criteria:** Define the sub-activities done in each activity and depending on those sub-activities, the team can have a better idea of ​​how many CP each member deserves.
-* **Number of points asigned to each member:** Every activity has a specific CP number and those points are divided between team members that worked on the activity.
-The whole team decides how many CP of the activity will be asigned to each member(division doesn't have to be equitable.
-At the end, CP sum of all members who worked on the activity has to be the same as the total CP of the activity.
+* **Number of points assigned to each member:** Every activity has a specific CP that is divided among team members that worked on the activity.
+The whole team decides how many CP of the activity will be assigned to each member (distribution doesn't have to be equal).
+CP sum of all members who worked on the activity has to be the same as the total CP of the activity.

-After define every of this attributes for all the activities from each delivery, is time to measure.

-The **individual contribution** is calculated for each delivery.
-The calculation is done by dividing one hundred by the total CP number of the delivery.
-The result is multiplied by the total number of CPs of each team member.
-The result is expressed in a percentage.

-The sum of the individual contribution percentage of each team member in a delivery, is the current **progress of that delivery.**
+The individual contribution is calculated for each delivery.
+The calculation is done by dividing one hundred by the total CP of the delivery.
+The result is multiplied by the total CPs of each team member and the result is expressed in a percentage.
+The sum of the individual contribution percentage of each team member in a delivery is the current delivery progress.

-Here is the link to the [Google Sheets Document](https://docs.google.com/spreadsheets/d/1PG3QAMMSaIHhpFBE-icTz4Kvc2XZR41v1gc5CbGukCs/edit?usp=sharing) with the metric application.